Helmholtz-AI-Energy/propulate/docs/tut_propulator.rst

   .. warning::

-     ``Propulate`` is a minimizer.
+     ``Propulate`` |:dna:| is a minimizer.
 If you want to maximize a fitness function, you need to choose the sign appropriately, i.e., invert your scalar fitness to a loss by multiplying it by :math:`-1`.

   In this example, the loss function whose minimum we want to find is the sphere function